marcellmello/marcellmello/README.md

 ### Hi there 👋
-I am an engineer from the University of Brasilia (UnB) in Brazil, with a one-year international engineering program in Spain.
+I am an MSc.
+Engineer from the University of Brasilia (UnB) in Brazil, with a one-year international engineering program in Spain.
 My experience includes data platforms, data governance, analytics, data modeling, machine learning, and data product management.

-I have been working as an Analytics Engineer for a while, building a fulfilling and solid career path through data.
+I have been working as a Data Analytics Engineer for a while, building a fulfilling and solid career path through data.

 Additionally, I am a researcher and Data Science enthusiast, driven by a strong passion for continuous learning.
 I am particularly keen on leveraging data for research related to urban mobility and bicycles.
 Also, I am an aspiring novelist and a passionate reader.
 Let's talk?   📫